Mount Ku-ring-gai track to Berowra Station

 - Hat, drinking water, sunscreen

 - Remember to take your binoculars if you want to bird watch.

-Starting from Mount Ku-ring-gai Train Station, this moderately challenging track leads through dense woodlands past an Aboriginal midden of the Guringai people.
+Starting from Mount Ku-ring-gai Train Station, this moderately challenging track leads through dense woodlands past an Aboriginal midden.
 Middens are common throughout the park and often found along creek lines and near rock overhangs.

 The track leads to historic Appletree Bay, where you’ll follow Cowan Creek to Waratah Bay, the site of Windybank’s Boatshed.
 A rusting frame is all that’s left of a romantic holiday ‘paradise’.
 From here, it’s a steep climb to Berowra Station.